Rural Undergraduate Shadowing in Healthcare (RUSH)

 - Meet one or more times with the Pre-Health Professional Development Office to put together your professional school application including guidance on class choice, writing a personal statement, mock interviews, and obtaining a committee letter

 - Meet with an admissions counselor in your chosen graduate education field of study to learn about the graduate/professional school application process

 - You may also have the chance to participate in an activity with the regional Area Health Education Center (AHEC) during the shadowing experience.

 Must be a current WVU student in good academic standing that is planning to pursue a health career with the long-term goal of practicing in rural and/or underserved areas of West Virginia in one of the following disciplines: Medicine-Family Medicine, Nursing, Physical Therapy or Dentistry.
-The application is now open.
+The application is now closed.
 Program Materials must be reviewed prior to submitting your application:

 If you have any questions, contact:

 Program Manager for Student Outreach and Marketing